Clearwater River Watershed District

 The Ordinary High Water level (OHW) on Clearwater Lake is 991.3' and on Grass Lake is 990.9'.
 The OHW is defined as a location around the lake where there is a change in soil and vegetation that shows us where the water usually meets the land.
 The highest recorded water level on Clearwater Lake was 996' and Grass, it was 995.23'.
 These both occurred on 6/27/1983.

-The rains of mid-May this year caused water levels to rise rapidly.
+2022: The rains of mid-May in 2022 caused water levels to rise rapidly.
 After a peak of 993.00' on 5/18/2022, water levels started to recede and have continued to do so at a slow but steady pace.

 In June and early July, floating bogs caused issues at Grass Lake Dam and in Clearwater Lake.
 The bogs were pulled out from around the dam.
-Low precipitation has kept lake levels right around the OHW since mid-July.
+Low precipitation has kept lake levels right around the OHW since mid-July 2022.

 **All elevation information is being reported in NGVD29 datum.
 If you use NAVD88 datum, you would add approximately 0.5' to the elevation numbers listed here.